 - Unmarried father

-- If the child was born after 1st December 2003 and you were named as the child’s father on their birth certificate
+- If you were named as the child’s father on their birth certificate

 - Special Guardian